 extended to all the nations (people).
 He also took on the title or description of Christ , which

-meaning He was set apart from all of mankind, although a man, as God's Anointed Son who came
+meaning He was set apart from the rest of Adam's race, although a man, as God's Anointed Son

-to deliver all mankind and to fulfill God's ultimate purpose.
-The Anointing was the Spirit of God
+who came to deliver the rest—in order to fulfill God's ultimate purpose.
+The anointing was the

-that rested upon Him and dwelt within Him as a man of human flesh and blood.
-The Anointing
+spirit of God that rested upon Him and dwelt within Him as a man of human flesh and blood.
+The

-means the Father is fully vested in Him, and He is fully vested in the Father and His purpose.
+anointing means the Father is fully vested in Him, and He is fully vested in the Father and His

 But here is the question: To deliver man from what?
 From death!
 The greatest enemy of all

-that He came to deliver us or save us from ourselves and to deliver us unto His Father.
+that He came to deliver us or save us or rescue us from ourselves and to deliver us unto His

 Regardless of one's religious or ideological persuasion, there is one undeniable fact with which

-all mankind must reckon: We all face death and eventually our bodies die and return to the soil
+all humanity must reckon—we all face death and eventually our bodies die and return to the soil

 of the earth.
 Death is man's lot.
 This is a fact borne out by the countless number of graves in the

 earth today.
-No one has ever come out of the grave to ascend in glory, except one.
+Until Jesus, no one had ever come out of the grave to enter glory, except one.

 man, with evil often appearing to be overtaking good.
 Large segments of history contain the

-Dark Ages of Medieval Europe were grossly evil periods of history.
+dark age of medieval Europe were grossly evil periods of history.
 To this, we could add the many

 persecutions and tortures by religions of the world that have occurred to purge the so-called